ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int = 3
 ```

+This defines two variables `a` and `b` with the values of `1` and `2` respectively,
+and then uses them in the expression `a + b`, resulting in the value of `3`.
-Note that this is still just one expression.
-We can define a function to do the
+It's important to note that this is just a single expression.
-job for any number:
+The OCaml toplevel knows the expression isn't complete until it sees the `;;`.

+## Functions

+The `let` keyword can also be used to define a function:

 ```ocaml
 # let square x = x * x;;
 val square : int -> int = <fun>

 # square 50;;
 - : int = 2500
 ```

-This says that `square` is a function with one argument, namely `x`, and that
+This defines a function named `square` which has one argument, namely `x`, and
-the result of the function is the result of evaluating the expression `x * x`
+its result is equal to (`=`) the result of the expression `x * x`.
+The expression
-with the given value associated with `x`.
-Here is another function, this time
+that defines the result of a function is called *function body*.

+When we apply the function as `square 50;;`, this evaluates to the function body
+of `square` where `x` is bound to `50`, and thus, we get a result of `50 * 50 = 2500`.

+When using `let` to define a function, the first identifier is the function name (`square`, above),
+then any additional identifiers are the different arguments of the function.
+In our example above,
+the `square` function has only one argument `x`.

+In OCaml, functions are values, so the REPL responds to the function definition
+with `val square : int -> int = <fun>`.
+The type `int -> int` tells us that the function `square` takes an integer and returns an integer.

-using the comparison operator `=` to test for evenness:
+Here is a different function which uses the comparison operator `=`
+to test whether a given number is even:

 ```ocaml
 # let square_is_even x =
     square x mod 2 = 0;;
 val square_is_even : int -> bool = <fun>

 # square_is_even 50;;
 - : bool = true

 # square_is_even 3;;
 - : bool = false
 ```

-Notice the type OCaml infers for the function.
+Notice that OCaml infers the type `int -> bool` for this function,
+which means that `square_is_even` is a function that takes
+one Integer value (`int`) as an argument and returns a Boolean value (`bool`).

+The Boolean operator *and* is denoted with `&&` and *or* is denoted with `||`.

-A function may take multiple
+A function may take multiple arguments which are separated by spaces.
-arguments.
-Unlike imperative languages, they're written without parentheses
-and commas.
-We shall explain why later.
+This is the case both in the function declaration and in any expression
+that applies a function to some arguments.

 ```ocaml
 # let ordered a b c =
     a <= b && b <= c;;
 val ordered : 'a -> 'a -> 'a -> bool = <fun>

 # ordered 1 1 2;;
 - : bool = true
 ```